ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

 **Languages:** Python 3, Markdown

 **Software:** Jupyter Notebook (Anaconda)
-- Achieved up to 81.6% accuracy in Diabetes prediction on the Pima Indians Diabetes Database with Random Forest classifier
+- Achieved up to 81.6% accuracy in Diabetes prediction on Pima Indians Diabetes Database with Random Forest classifier
 - Applied and analysed accuracies of “K-Nearest Neighbors, Support Vector Machine, Decision Tree and Random Forest” classification algorithms for diabetes prediction
 - Achieved up to 7.04% improvement in the accuracy of the Decision Tree classification algorithm for Diabetes prediction
 - Predicted missing values present in the dataset using a set of “Linear Regression, Support Vector Regression, Decision Tree and Random Forest” regression algorithms
-- Performed dataset balancing using the SMOTE algorithm and then Feature scaling
+- Performed dataset balancing using SMOTE algorithm and then Feature scaling

 # Project Work